tiy-gvl-python/tiy-gvl-python.github.io/d_syllabus.md

 ## Schedule

-Class is from May 26th to August 14th.
+Class is from September 14th to August 14th.

 Lecture is from 9 AM to 12:30 PM Monday-Thursday, with breaks during that time.
 Depending on the topic, we may end early.
 We may alter this schedule for particular days and will let you know at least 24 hours ahead of time.

 Lab is from 1 PM to 5 PM Monday-Thursday and 9 AM - 5 PM on Friday.

 ### Office hours and one-on-one instruction

 A teacher or TA will be available Monday-Friday from 9 AM to 5 PM at minimum.
 During lab time, you can schedule one-on-one time with either of us.
 After hours, we may be available in the classroom or in Slack, which we use for group communication.

 ### Holidays